The Stack Awards are back for the third year, searching out the most exciting independent magazines published between October 2016 and September 2017.

 Malte and Urs

-Malte Brenneisen and Urs Spindler are journalists and entrepreneurs based in Hamburg, Germany.
+Malte Brenneisen and Urs Spindler are two of the founders of the editorial and design studio "Die Brueder".
 Their love of publications produced outside the mainstream led them to create indiemags.de, an archive of independent magazines, and Indiecon, an annual festival for independent magazines.
+They also publish gentle rain, a ‘glocal’ city magazine about Hamburg.

 Editor of the year